Continuity Analyst / Subject Matter Expert (SME) to Assist NA-40

 current National Continuity Policies guidance and requirements, especially DOE O 150.1A (Continuity Programs) and PPD 40.

-- Provide programmatic support to the office for site assistance visits, travel management, records management, maintaining various data base, assisting
+- Provide programmatic support to the office for site assistance visits, travel management, records management, maintaining various databases, assisting

 - Develop tailored Continuity Program preparedness directives, policies, security, and procedure documentation.